 If you’re not eating enough, you’re probably not able to efficiently carry out thermogenesis, which is a process that helps your body generate heat.
 Some research suggests that people who follow a restrictive diet have lower body temperatures than those who don’t.
 (5)

 Making sure you eat enough is one way you can manage your hydration levels because many of the electrolytes you get in food affect thirst, including sodium, potassium, and magnesium.
 If you still feel thirsty after chugging down a glass of water, it’s a red flag that you may not be consuming enough calories.
 Sometimes, your body can also mistake thirst for hunger and misguide you away from the water bottle.
 Just remember to avoid sugary energy and sports drinks, sodas, fruit juices, and sweetened coffee and teas.

 Amenorrhea is the scientific term for missing your period.
 Women may miss their periods for a variety of reasons, including pregnancy, changes in diet, and stress.
 Sometimes certain medications you take, including contraception, can affect your cycle too.
 Specific health conditions like hypothyroidism and polycystic ovarian syndrome can also affect your hormone levels and therefore your period.

-The female athlete triad is basically an interrelated cycle which includes low energy intake, amenorrhea, and low bone density.
+The female athlete triad is basically an interrelated cycle that includes low energy intake, amenorrhea, and low bone density.
 This is most often seen in athletes who are trying to maintain a certain level of “leanness” for a particular sport like figure skating, ballet, gymnastics, etc.

 Above all and the biggest take home with this article is to be aware and in tune with yourself and your body’s ability to show you signs that something may not feel right or as great as it could be.